– Heartwood Path Waypoint 1.27 –

 Dr. Michael J. Cohen reminds us that virtually all of us live most of our lives indoors, separate from nature.
-We, therefore, do not experience how the world works so beautifully, how it sustains itself without pollution, and how it works in balance by using fifty-three natural senses that we humans inherit but, due to our nature-separated lifestyle, do not typically use (except for the well known five senses of hearing, sight, smell and so forth).
+We, therefore, do not experience how the world works so beautifully, how it sustains itself without pollution, and how it works in balance by using fifty-four natural senses that we humans inherit but, due to our nature-separated lifestyle, do not typically use (except for the well-known five senses of hearing, sight, smell and so forth).
 The Natural Senses include the:

 The Radiation Senses